The Screenwriting Cruise

 Industry Showcase • 120 minutes

-Everything you’ve built this week has led to this moment.
-From the structural spine you mapped in Session 1, to the authentic characters of Session 2, the pitch tools from Session 3, and the festival framing of Session 6 — every exercise has sharpened your project and your presence.
+Everything you’ve built this week has led to this moment. — every exercise has sharpened your project and your presence.
 Now it all comes together in the capstone event: a live pitch before industry professionals.

-Each writer will deliver a two-minute pitch to a panel of producers, showrunners, agents, and executives — the very people who know what it takes to break into the marketplace.
+Writers will deliver a two-minute pitch to a panel of industry professionals which may include producers, showrunners, agents, and studio executives — the very people who know what it takes to break into the marketplace.
 Pitches are followed by quick reactions and questions, giving you real-world insight into how your story is heard and evaluated.
 This is the closest you’ll get to a festival or studio pitch room at sea, and it’s the showcase that proves you can not only craft a project but sell it.

 You’ll Learn To: